robmarkcole/HASS-Photo-browser/README.md

         contains the jpg images
 ```

-To create the `index.html` file use a [shell_command](https://www.home-assistant.io/components/shell_command/) by adding to `configuration.yaml`:
+An `index.html` file is used to serve images on the Home Assistant front end.
+Use a [shell_command](https://www.home-assistant.io/components/shell_command/) to create this file by adding to `configuration.yaml`:
 ```
 shell_command:
   update_images: python3 /user/.homeassistant/www/generate_index.py --image_directory_path /user/.homeassistant/www/images
 ```

-Call the shell command via the `Services` tool in `Developer Tools`.
+Manually call the shell command via the `Services` tool in `Developer Tools`.
 Alternatively use an automation triggered by the [folder_watcher](https://www.home-assistant.io/components/folder_watcher/) integration.
 In your `automations.yaml`:

 NEEDS UPDATING
 ```yaml

 ```

-Display the file on the Home Assistant front end using an Lovelace [iframe card](https://www.home-assistant.io/lovelace/iframe/) using `url: /local/index.html`:
+Display the images on the Home Assistant front end using an Lovelace [iframe card](https://www.home-assistant.io/lovelace/iframe/) using `url: /local/index.html`:

 <p align="center">
 <img src="https://github.com/robmarkcole/HASS-Photo-browser/blob/master/assets/usage.png" width="500">